Sneakybarv/DELTAHACKS12GOREHANMONGO/README.md

-# 🧾 Receipt Scanner - Accessible Health Insights
+# 🧾 BiteWise - Accessible Health Insights

 An accessibility-first receipt scanner that transforms grocery and restaurant receipts into personalized health insights.
 Built for **DeltaHacks** with a focus on making health information accessible to everyone.

 ## 🎯 Project Overview

-**Category Focus**: Best Accessibility Hack
+**Category Focus**: Best Accessibility Hack / Best Health Hack

 Receipt Scanner helps users with visual impairments, dyslexia, ADHD, motor limitations, and cognitive challenges understand their food purchases and make healthier choices.